 Male vs. Female

 Male cats are generally more affectionate than females, especially if they’ve been neutered.
 They’re usually also slightly larger, and if your kitten takes after their Maine Coon parent, then this can mean you end up with quite a sizeable cat!

 Female cats are usually more independent and may not choose to interact with strangers or people outside of their family unit.
 Remember that all cats are individuals with unique personalities!
 Your cat’s temperament may be completely different from what’s seen as “typical” for their sex or breed.
 It’s always best to choose your new kitten based on their personality and temperament, rather than choosing them because they’re male or female.

-The Maine Coon and Siamese mix is a great combination that usually results in intelligent, affectionate, and outgoing kittens.
+The Maine Coon and Siamese mix is an amazing combination that usually results in intelligent, affectionate, and outgoing kittens.
 Siamese cats are often petite and svelte, while Maine Coon cats are large and muscular.
 Your kitten could be anywhere on the scale between these two!

 They may also inherit a long– or short-haired coat, in many different colors, potentially including the classic color-point of the Siamese breed.
 Mixed breed kittens can inherit any combination of physical and character traits from their parent breeds, so as long as you love both the Maine Coon and the Siamese breeds, your new hybrid kitten is bound to delight your whole family!